 - discuss the required poses and movements, or the part to be played

-- model clothes, make-up, jewellery or other products in fashion shows or for magazines or television
+- model clothes, make-up, jewellery or other products in fashion shows or for magazines, websites or television

 - learn scripts and dialogue for television auditions.

 - knowledge of body posture, movement and facial expressions

 - usually work irregular hours, which can include weekends and evenings

 - work in photographic and television studios, fashion shops, on catwalks and at various outdoor locations

 - may travel locally, nationally or internationally for photo shoots.

 Maia Cotton, a young model originally from Palmerston North, shares her experience working as a model on the world stage.